apicco/spotquant/README.md

 `measure_max_intensity_frame` defines how the fluorescence intensity of a spot is measured.
 If `True`, the fluorescence intensity is measured from the brightest frame in which each spot is imaged.
 That is the algorithm used in _Joglekar et al., 2006_ and _Picco et al., 2015_ and it is useful when the structures imaged are susceptible to move along the z-axis during the z-stack acquisition.
 With this option set as `True`, not all the photons captured by the objective are taken into account.
 When it is set to `False`, the fluorescence intensity is measured as the integral of the pixel values of each spot imaged in the different planes of the Z-stack.

+# Analysis

+`spotquant` has a basic function to estimate the number of molecules of the target protein spots, knowing how many molecules are present in the reference protein spots.
+Load the fluorescence intensities measured in the patches, which are saved as a .txt file, with

+	import spotquant.measurespots as sq
+	foo_intensities = sp.load_quantification( "the_path_to_your_quantification/foo_intensities.txt" )
+	foo_reference_intensities = sp.load_quantification( "the_path_to_your_quantification/foo_reference_intensities.txt" )

+or use directly the outputs of `experiment`, which outputs both the reference and target protein intensities (the same that are saved into the .txt file).

+The number of proteins can be estimated as

+	foo_number_of_proteins = sp.quantify( foo_intensities , foo_reference_intensities , r_number )

+where `r_number` is a tuple with two entries: the known number of proteins present in the reference patches, and its standard error.

+Refer to `example.py`, which analyses the images in the `example` folder, for a test using both `measure_max_intensity_frame = True` (default) and `measure_max_intensity_frame = False`.
+The number of target proteins will be (257.65, 3.60) and (277.86, 5.56).

+# The function quantify

+The fluorescence intensity values are computed as median (distributions are skewed).
+Their error is estimated with the MAD corrected for asymptotically normal consistency on the log transform of the raw fluorescence intensity values (used to aproximately conform to normality).
+The error associated with each fluorescence intensity value will thus be:
+$$
+\sigma = \exp( l ) \sigma_{MAD}
+$$